Unanderra

 Unanderra has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Nine projects identified by AreaSearch are expected to impact the area significantly.
-These include Stockland Forest Reach - Huntley, Unanderra Liquid Waste Treatment Facility, Western Suburbs Preschool Kitchen Upgrade, and 19-21 Tannery Street Residential Flat Building.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified nine projects that may affect the region.
+Notable ones are Stockland Forest Reach - Huntley, Unanderra Liquid Waste Treatment Facility, Western Suburbs Preschool Kitchen Upgrade, and 19-21 Tannery Street Residential Flat Building.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.